Hammerfest Airport: Facilities

 The terminal has a capacity for 250 passengers per hour.
 It includes a separate area for helicopter traffic, but this is not in use, and helicopter passengers instead use the regular part of the terminal.
 There is a separate operations and fire station building, which includes the control tower.
 The asphalt runway measures 880 by 30 m and aligned 05–23.
 There are no possibilities of extending the runway, largely because of the terrain at the east end.
 The tarmac has room for five aircraft the size of Dash 8, in addition to helicopters.
-The airport is six to seven minutes' drive from the town center and has parking, taxis and car rental.
+The airport is six to seven minutes' drive from the town centre and has parking, taxis, and car rental.
 Forty-five people work at the airport.

 Airlines and destinations

 The main route at Hammerfest is Widerøe's service to Tromsø, which is operated up to eight times per day using Dash 8-100/Q200 aircraft.
 Widerøe also operates flights eastwards to other communities in Finnmark on public service obligations with the Ministry of Transport and Communications.
 Two helicopter operators have bases at the airport: Bristow Norway, which operates two Eurocopter EC225 Super Pumas, and CHC Helikopter Service, which operates a Sikorsky S-92.
 Both companies operate flights to offshore installations.
 One of the Super Pumas is used for search and rescue operations for the petroleum industry and when the Royal Norwegian Air Force's Westland Sea Kings based at Station Group Banak are not available, for instance if they are on another mission or the aircraft are being maintained.

 Forty-two percent of the airport's traffic is generated from routes to Oslo and abroad, while twenty-nine percent is to Tromsø.
 The airport served 145,396 passengers, 13,822 aircraft movements and handled 16 tonnes of cargo in 2014.
 This included 21,216 passengers and 1,827 aircraft movements which flew offshore.
 Hammerfest is the third-busiest regional airport in Norway.
 Patronage since the 2000s has varied with the activity in the petroleum industry.
 Each year, an estimated 40,000 passengers from the Hammerfest area chose Alta Airport over Hammerfest Airport, as Alta provides direct flights to Oslo.
 Alta is located 138 km by road from Hammerfest.
-The catchment area of Hammerfest Airport covers the municipalities of Hammerfest and Kvalsund, although residents in Kvalsund largely use Alta Airport instead.
+The catchment area of Hammerfest Airport covers Hammerfest Municipality, although some residents in the Kvalsund area largely use Alta Airport instead.